 My wife and I moved to a community located on The Big Island called Volcano.
 There is a neighbor located a couple of homes over from us.
 I was being helpful to her sometimes when she went on vacation.
 I would mow her yard as a way to be neighborly and make her know that her home was secure while she was away.

 One day, she invited my wife and I over to her place for a visit.
-While there she shared with us her interest over the years in things like tarrot card reading, etc. I just thought it was interesting of my story of the palm reader who wanted to provide me with a reading if I mowed her yard, nearly 60 years ago and this more recent story of me assisting a woman with her lawn mowing before I even learned of interest in reading tarrot cards.
+While there she shared with us her interest over the years in things like tarrot card reading, etc. I just thought it was interesting of my story of the palm reader who wanted to provide me with a reading if I mowed her yard, nearly 60 years ago, and this more recent story of me assisting a woman with her lawn mowing before I even learned of her interest in reading tarrot cards.

 I have only met two women in my life who had an interest in reading people lives, whether through reading cards or reading palms and mowing a lawn was a connection to both women...just an interesting tidbit.